Everything You Need to Know About Cribbage

 These roles are very important in Cribbage, unlike in other games, because they not only determine the order in which opponents take turns but also give the dealer the opportunity for additional points.

 After we choose the dealer, we shuffle the deck and deal the cards.
-The non-dealer gets the first card, the dealer gets the second, and so on until both players have six cards in their hands.
+The non-dealer gets the first card, the dealer receives the second, and so on, until both players have six cards in their hands.

 Creating the Crib